Skip to main content

 Zowe releases

 Zowe uses semantic versioning for its releases, also known as SemVer.
-Each release has a unique ID made up of three numbers that are separated by periods.
+In semantic versioning, each release has a unique ID made up of three numbers that are separated by periods:

 <Major Version>.<Minor Version>.<Patch Version>